I'll go demonstrate a very basic Rails + React project setup.

 Now onto the Rails side of things.
 To consolidate Rails and React into one whole, we include it using the new webpack tag inside of our template (if youre' doing this on an empty project, obviously you'll want to do something like

 rails g controller Main index first).

 Inside of our template (index.html.erb or whatever it is), we add this

-hello_react actually already exists - your project will have it - thanks to Webpack's React generator.
+helloreact actually already exists - your project _will actually have it - thanks to Webpack's React generator.
 However, our Rails app is still at this moment unaware of there being a Webpack running and hosting the app.
 So what we'll do now is head over to

 config.x.webpacker[:dev_server_host] = "http://localhost:8080"

-This is basically it as far as setting up React w/ Rails goes these days (and likely in the future), however since this requires us to run two separate servers at the same time, we might want to make use of the almost indispensable foreman.
+This is basically it as far as setting up React w/ Rails goes these days (and likely in the future), however since this requires us to run two separate servers at the same time, we might want to make use of the convenient and almost indispensable tool called foreman.

 bundle and create a file named

 Procfile in your project's root folder with the following content: